 When I’m in the kitchen making dinner, I’ll wipe down the counters while I wait for the water to boil or I’ll chop onions and peppers for the freezer while the kids are coloring at the table and cookies are in the oven.

 When I’m in the bathroom, I’ll take 10 seconds to wipe down the countertop before I leave, or empty the trash if it’s getting full.

-I admit that the simple tips I shared above will NOT magically transform your home into a blissfully organized oasis overnight.
-However, if you start now and implement a few (or all) of my tips above on a daily basis, I know you will see positive change.
+These simple tips won’t magically transform your home into a blissfully organized oasis overnight.
+However, if you start now and implement a few of these tips on a daily basis, I know you will see positive change.

-Yes, it might take weeks or even months to notice the difference, but you’re headed in the right direction — not to mention you’re creating awesome habits for yourself and modeling those good habits for anyone else who lives with you.
+It might take weeks or even months, but you’re headed in the right direction — not to mention you’re creating awesome habits for yourself and modeling those good habits for anyone else who lives with you.

 It might not seem like much now, but if you’re anything like me, you’ll look back in a few years and realize that these simple, small changes have completely transformed the way you live your life and how you feel about the spaces around you!